 When it comes to the development of apps for the iOS platform whether you are part of a development team or responsible for end-user experience, these seven tips will help improve your iOS enterprise app development planning.
 These are practical tips that we’ve learned through developing highly specialised apps over the last five years.
-You can also read case study about a recent digital transformation app in the engineering sector here.

 Simply put, be clear about which problem you want your app to solve.
 It’s highly likely that access to real-time data is at the heart of what you want your app to do.
 Increased mobility, streamlined processes and faster cycle times are three of the key benefits delivered by enterprise apps.
 So, make sure your infrastructure has the ability to support many concurrent users without it crashing.
 Spend as long planning back end systems as you do on the front end.
 Ensure your app can cope with the amount of data that needs to be sent to it, even on reduced signal, and that the app infrastructure can also support all devices connected to it.
 Good enterprise app development planning process should ensure you keep a tight focus on benefit delivery.